quicwg/multipath/draft-ietf-quic-multipath.md

 as specified in {{QUIC-TRANSPORT}}.
 The new transport parameter is defined as follows:

-- initial_max_path_id (current version uses 0x0f739bbc1b666d09): the
+- initial_max_path_id (current version uses 0x0f739bbc1b666d09): a
-  initial_max_path_id transport parameter is included if the endpoint supports the multipath extension as defined in this document.
-This is a variable-length integer specifying the maximum path identifier an endpoint is willing to maintain at connection initiation.
+  variable-length integer specifying the maximum path identifier an endpoint is willing to maintain at connection initiation.
+  This value MUST NOT exceed 2^32-1, as Path IDs are defined with a maximum value 2^32-1 as the 32 bits of the Path ID are used to calculate the nonce (see {{multipath-aead}}).

 For example, if initial_max_path_id is set to 1, only connection IDs associated with Path IDs 0 and 1 should be issued by the peer.
 If an endpoint receives an initial_max_path_id transport parameter with value 0, the peer aims to  enable the multipath extension without allowing extra paths immediately.
-  To allow for the use of more paths later, endpoints can send the MAX_PATH_ID frame to increase the maximum allowed path identifier.

 Setting initial_max_path_id parameter is equivalent to sending a MAX_PATH_ID frame ({{max-paths-frame}}) with the same value.
+As such to allow for the use of more paths later, endpoints can send the MAX_PATH_ID frame to increase the maximum allowed path identifier.

 If either of the endpoints does not advertise the initial_max_path_id transport parameter, then the endpoints MUST NOT use any frame or